breadboard-bi/breadboard/README.md

-# breadboard
+#Breadboard BI
 These analytic modules - helping companies in Australia, Europe, and North America - have been made available as-is to kickstart an update and expansion effort in the community.
 Configuration and use requires Pentaho and database developer skills.
 Porting to other ETL and/or BI tools should be easy.
+DDL for Snowflake has been added.

 Database
 =========